gromacs/gromacs/docs/release-notes/2016/major/new-features.rst

 Added working directory to things reported in .log file
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-When running GROMACS via a batch script, it is useful to know which working directory is being used for relative paths (file names) in the command line.
+When running |Gromacs| via a batch script, it is useful to know which working directory is being used for relative paths (file names) in the command line.
 This is now written alongside other header information.